Using a geometric lens to find k disjoint shortest paths: Introduction

-Note that the above polynomial-time algorithms only work for \DSP{2} and variants thereof; the computational complexity of \kDSP with~$k \ge 3$ was posed as a research challenge~\cite[open problem 4.6]{FMSZ19}.
-Very recently, \citet{Loc19} settled this long standing open question by showing that \kDSP can be solved in~$n^{O(k^{4^k})}$ time, that is, polynomial time for every constant~$k$.
-We provide a new elegant approach with a novel geometric perspective that simplifies many arguments and leads to an overall streamlined algorithm with a running time of~$O(k \cdot n^{12k \cdot k! +k + 1})$. \begin{restatable}{theorem}{algorithmThm} \kDSP can be solved in~$O(k \cdot n^{12k \cdot k! +k + 1})$ time. \end{restatable} With small optimizations and a further refined analysis, this results into an $O(n^2m)$-time algorithm for \DSP{2}---improving on the $O(n^8)$-time algorithm of \citet{Eil98}. \begin{restatable}{proposition}{dsptwoThm} \DSP{2} can be solved in $O(n^2m)$ time. \end{restatable} We describe the basic idea of our algorithm and the new geometric tools in \cref{sec:poly-time}.
-In \cref{sec:general-k-stuff} we formalize these geometric tools for two paths and prove \cref{prop:2dsp}.
-In \cref{sec:towers} we lift these arguments to $k > 2$ paths.
-In \cref{sec:the-algorithm} we present our main algorithm and prove \cref{thm:main-thm}.
-Finally, in \cref{sec:eth}, we show that \kDSP is W[1]-hard with respect to~$k$.
+Finally, in \cref{sec:eth}, we show that \kDSP{} is W[1]-hard with respect to~$k$.
 Hence, under standard assumptions from parameterized complexity, there is no algorithm with running time~$f(k) n^{O(1)}$ for any function~$f$.
 Thus, polynomial-time algorithms where~$k$ does not appear in the exponent (as the~$O(n^2)$-time algorithm for \textsc{$k$-Disjoint Path} for any constant~$k$~\cite{RS95,KKR12}) are unlikely to exist for \kDSP.
-Furthermore, under the Exponential-Time Hypothesis (ETH), we show that there is no algorithm with running time~$f(k)\cdot n^{o(k)}$ for any function $f$.
+Furthermore, under the Exponential-Time Hypothesis (ETH), we show that there is no algorithm with running time~$f(k)\cdot n^{o(k)}$ for any computable function~$f$.